adamgaray/MIDI-Hero/README.md

 # MIDI Hero

 "Guitar Hero" type game that involves timing button presses to flashing lights corresponding to MIDI events.
-Created for MUMT 306 Final Project.

-## Introduction

-As someone relatively new to electronics and other concepts covered over the semester, when designing a project for this course, I wanted something relatively simple that involved, at some level, all of the main ideas of MUMT 306.
-I wanted something that incorporated the Arduino Uno such that the user could do something on the breadboard, and I could control it with a .ino program.
-I wanted to use Max to incorporate serial communication, and I wanted to use RtMidi to control playback of MIDI files.
-As well, at some level I wanted to involve sequencing, whether it was with the Arduino, Max, or RtMidi.
-Most of all, I wanted something that I could have fun with, and enjoy using as well as making.

-MIDI Hero incorporates all of this into a miniature, MIDI version of a "Guitar Hero" type game (hence the name).
-It can play a MIDI file, and will flash different LED lights corresponding to each note.
+MIDI Hero can play a MIDI file, and will flash different LED lights corresponding to each note.
 Afterwards, it will repeat the file, so that the user can try and match the timing of the flashing LEDs by pressing a button.
 An RGB light indicates how accurate the timing of the button press was: green means very good, red means very bad, and yellowish colours mean somewhere in between.
 As well, the user can generate a random sequence of notes, and play a memorization game.

 ## Usage